MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-allocate-resources.md

     > * If you are reallocating a service order that you have converted from a quote, the status of the allocation entries registered for the quote always changes to **Finished** when you reallocate the service items in the service order.

 ## To register resource hours
 When working on service items in service orders, you need to register the resource hours used for the service.
-The following procedure shows how to register the resource hours in the **Service Item Worksheet** page.
+The following procedure shows how to register the resource hours on the **Service Item Worksheet** page.

-You can use the same procedure to register the hours in the **Service Lines** page, which you can open from the Service Order page.
+You can use the same procedure to register the hours on the **Service Lines** page, which you can open from the Service Order page.
 Open the relevant service card, and then choose **Actions**, choose **Order**, and then choose **Service Lines**.

 If the same resource works on all the service items in the service order, you can register the total resource hours for one service item only and then split the resource line to assign the resource hours to the other service items.